Park Grass

 Level Name Amount Years Frequency Crop Method Chemical Form Notes

-Mg 10 kgMg/ha - applied in winter magnesium sulphate
+Mg 10 kgMg/ha - applied in winter magnesium sulfate

 Silicon Nutrient Exposure